nf-core/eager/docs/usage.md

 ##### `--bt2_alignmode`

 The type of read alignment to use.
 Options are 'local' or 'end-to-end'.
 Local allows only partial alignment of read, with ends of reads possibly 'soft-clipped' (i.e. remain unaligned/ignored), if the soft-clipped alignment provides best alignment score.
-End-to-end requires all nucleotides to be align.
+End-to-end requires all nucleotides to be aligned.
 Default is 'local', following [Cahill et al (2018)](https://doi.org/10.1093/molbev/msy018) and [(Poullet and Orlando 2020)](https://doi.org/10.3389/fevo.2020.00105).

 ##### `--bt2_sensitivity`